Hawai‘i Teacher Licensure Programs

 R. Raphael, PhD—disability history and culture, multimedia, film

-K. Takahashi, PhD—twice exceptional studies, STEM careers, assistive technology, international issues
+K. Takahashi, PhD—learning disabilities, assistive technology, multiculturalism, international issues

 Curriculum Research & Development Group

-The Curriculum Research & Development Group (CRDG), with its partner laboratory school, is an organized research unit in the College of Education at UH Manoa that contributes to the body of professional knowledge and practice in teaching and learning, curriculum development, program dissemination and implementation, evaluation and assessment, and school improvement.
-CRDG conducts research and creates, evaluates, disseminates, and supports educational programs that serve students, teachers, parents, and other educators in grades pre-K–20.
+The Curriculum Research & Development Group (CRDG) is an organized research unit in the College of Education at UH Manoa that contributes to the body of professional knowledge and practice in teaching and learning, curriculum development, program dissemination and implementation, evaluation and assessment, and school improvement.
+CRDG conducts research and creates, evaluates, disseminates, and supports educational programs that serve students, teachers, parents, and other educators.

 CRDG work influences change in curriculum, instruction, assessment, and school systems by creating programs and practices that result in improved student learning.
 CRDG concerns itself with the P–20 continuum of education, including those who receive and those who deliver educational programs and services.
 CRDG assembles teams of academic scholars, teachers, design specialists, evaluators, and others to create instructional programs and professional development services that improve learning, teaching, and assessment.